Marker Logo

 The First Long Distance Telephone

-1. The First Long Distance Telephone In the World Marker
+1. First Long Distance Telephone Marker

 Inscription.

-First Long Distance Telephone
+Commemorating the First Long Distance Telephone in the World.

 Built in 1877, by the Ridge Telephone Co, it connected French Corral with French Lake 58 miles away.
 It was operated by the Milton Mining Co from this building which was built about 1853.

-Erected 1940 by Columbia Parlor No.70, Native Daughters of the Golden West.
+Erected 1940 by Columbia Parlor No. 70 Native Daughters of the Golden West.
 (Marker Number 247.)

 Topics and series.
 This historical marker is listed in these topic lists: CommunicationsIndustry & Commerce.
 In addition, it is included in the California Historical Landmarks, and the Native Sons/Daughters of the Golden West series lists.
 A significant historical year for this entry is 1877.